Damien-Baca/python_fundamental_projects/README.md

 ## Tic-Tac-Toe Game

 ### Prompt
 The goal for this project is to implement a game of Tic-Tac-Toe using the pygame library.
+Unlike the previous game tic-tac-toe should be implemented away from the command line as a 2D graphical application.
+The game should allow a multiplayer game.
+That is, two users (X's and O'x) should be able to take turns on one machine to play a game of Tic-Tac-Toe ending in either a victory for one of the players or a Tie.
+The game should also allow for the user to continue playing after each game and keep a running score between player 1 and player 2 until the user decides to start a brand new game.

+As an additional challenge:
+- Include a single-player mode that implements a rudimentary AI for the player to play against rather than another human player.